massimo-zaniboni/asterisell-v5/doc/website/configuration.rst

 because it minimize the number of unrecognized entries, in case of a missing ending quote.

-How CDRs Source File are Saved Internally .........................................
+How CDRs source file are saved internally .........................................

 CDRs source file are processed from Asterisell, and imported in